What is Barbershop?

 Learn more about Potomac Harmony Chorus!

-Check out recent pictures in the photo gallery.
+Check out recent pictures from our show.

 What is Barbershop?